DataDog/hiring-engineers/answers.md

 ![alt text](https://cl.ly/132q451x1c1w/Image%202018-07-28%20at%202.34.29%20PM.png)

-After some time the dash board will have more data and look as follows:
+After some time the dashboard will have more data and look as follows:

 ![alt text](https://cl.ly/3F342c433G1n/Image%202018-07-31%20at%209.49.59%20AM.png)